The Information Technology Subscription Model

 Information Technology Subscriptions

 A number of “as-a-service” subscription models are now increasingly popular for purchasing not only products but also services including information technology (IT).
-This bundled approach is often a practical, lower cost business decision for many small and medium business (SMB) owners.
-The fact is, cloud based subscriptions for information technology, much like eCommerce subscriptions for consumers, are changing the way companies think and work.
-Businesses have come to rely on subscription models for most every component of IT.
+This bundled approach is often a practical, lower-cost business decision for many small and medium business (SMB) owners.
+The fact is, cloud-based subscriptions for information technology, much like eCommerce subscriptions for consumers, are changing the way companies think and work.
+Businesses have come to rely on subscription models for almost every component of IT.